 What you need for the McKinsey PSG/Digital Assessment

-The McKinsey Problem Solving Game (PSG) or Digital Assessment is one of the most hardware-intensive recruitment tests.
-To have the most reliable experience, you need a mid-range computer ($700-$800), a stable internet connection (>30 Mbps), and a Full-HD screen (1920×1080).
-While the test can be run in older, slower systems, candidates run risks of technical problems in such circumstances.
+The McKinsey Problem Solving Game (PSG) is one of the most hardware-intensive recruitment tests.
+To have the most reliable experience, you need a mid-range computer ($700–800), a stable internet connection (>30 Mbps), and a Full-HD screen (1920×1080).

 Pay attention to your hardware when taking the PSG.
 That is the message I am trying to get across here.

-In the following sections, I will walk you through the details of the system you need to take the PSG smoothly, and in case you do not possess such a system, how to walk around this problem.
+In the following sections, I will walk you through the details of the system you need to take the PSG smoothly and, in case you do not possess such a system, how to walk around this problem.

 You need a decent CPU

 Because browsers are single-core tasks, the McKinsey PSG does not need multiple CPU cores, so what you need is a CPU with good single-core processing.
-Multiple cores can help boot up the browser faster, but any chip manufactured after 2017 should be enough to take on the task
+Multiple cores can help boot up the browser faster, but any chip manufactured after 2016 should be enough to take on the task

 Recommendation:

-- Any Ryzen CPU
+Any AMD Ryzen CPU

-- Apple M1
+Apple M1

 Source: Wallpaper Flare

 If you are on a Mac, make sure it was made after 2016.
 And if you are on a PC and there is no sticker outside, don’t worry because you can also check for it very easily.
-Just go to Settings > System > About and you will see all the information you need.
+Just go to Settings > System > About, and you will see all the information you need.

 A high-resolution, low-scale screen for the best experience

-To adjust the display scale on Windows, go to Settings > System > Display > Scale and layout and change the scale from the drop menu.
+To adjust the display scale on Windows, go to Settings > System > Display > Scale and layout and change the scale from the drop-down menu.
 On a Mac, go to System preferences > Display > Scaled option.

 Another thing to note is different screens have different color accuracy.
 Any screen with more than 90% sRGB coverage is more than enough, but you can settle for something as low as 70%.
 Of course, the closer to 100%, the better.
 To check this parameter, you will need to consult your vendor or Google.